Skip to main content

 Access Amazon Bedrock

-1. Sign in to the AWS Management Console
+1. Sign in to the AWS Management Console.

-2. Navigate to Amazon Bedrock service
+2. Navigate to the Amazon Bedrock service.

-3. Select Agents from the left navigation
+3. Select Agents from the left navigation.

 2